Jim Murphy: Political positions and views

 In January 2015, the Scottish National Party (SNP) and Scottish Greens called on Murphy to resign from the Henry Jackson Society.
 In response the Henry Jackson Society reaffirmed its cross-partisan nature, saying "we believe ... the broadest possible coalition of politicians – of which Jim Murphy is just one of 15 Labour parliamentarians to do so through our political advisory council – should engage with such ideas [of foreign policy]."

 Post-parliament career

+Arden Strategies

+Following the disastrous results for Scottish Labour at the 2015 general election, Murphy established Arden Strategies, a political lobbying firm.
+Murphy and Arden Strategies have been described as "leading power players" in the current Labour government, organising business events and sponsoring fundraising dinners for nearly a tenth of successful Labour candidates in the run up to the 2024 general election.

+Arden Strategies ran a six-month campaign in the run-up to the 2024 United States presidential election, named Freedom at Home and Abroad, to promote giving more military support to Ukraine, running adverts targeting senior U.S. Republicans and the Biden administration.
+This included likening vice-presidential candidate JD Vance to a "Russian doll".
+Almost $1 million was transferred to a newly created U.S. non-profit organisation from foreign individuals to fund the campaign.